-John E. Burns (John Burns) Suspended from Securities Industry, Terminated by Ameriprise Financial Services, Inc. and Fired by UBS Financial Services, Inc. – Goodman & Nekvasil P.A., May Recover Investor Losses
+John E. Burns (John Burns) Suspended from Securities Industry, Permitted to Resign from Ameriprise Financial Services, Inc. and Fired by UBS Financial Services, Inc. – Goodman & Nekvasil P.A., May Recover Investor Losses

-Goodman & Nekvasil P.A., May Recover Investor Losses - John E. Burns (John Burns) Suspended from Securities Industry, Terminated by Ameriprise Financial Services, Inc. and Fired by UBS Financial Services, Inc.
+Goodman & Nekvasil P.A., May Recover Investor Losses - John E. Burns (John Burns) Suspended from Securities Industry, Permitted to Resign from Ameriprise Financial Services, Inc. and Fired by UBS Financial Services, Inc.

-From 2014 until John Burns’ termination in 2015, John Burns worked for Ameriprise Financial Services, Inc. John Burns subsequently worked for Sagepoint Financial, Inc. and previously worked for UBS Financial Services, Inc. According to FINRA’s records, John Burns was terminated by Ameriprise Financial Services, Inc. on September 21, 2015.
+From 2014 until John Burns’ resignation in 2015, John Burns was licensed with Ameriprise Financial Services, Inc. John Burns was subsequently licensed with Sagepoint Financial, Inc. and was previously licensed with UBS Financial Services, Inc. According to FINRA’s records, John Burns was permitted to resign from Ameriprise Financial Services, Inc. on September 21, 2015.
 Ameriprise Financial Services, Inc. reported to FINRA that John Burns was suspended and permitted to resign on for company policy violations including: unauthorized trading; unauthorized use of discretion; soliciting equities not meeting firm rating requirements; and inaccurate client file documentation.

 FINRA also reports that John Burns was previously fired by UBS Financial Services, Inc. on August 5, 2014.
 UBS Financial Services, Inc. reported to FINRA that John Burns’ employment was terminated after John Burns acknowledged during a firm review that, after the firm had denied John Burns’ application to include a particular company in the firm’s client referral fee program, he paid client referral fees directly to that company outside of the firm’s payment structure.